In a nutshell: Self-storage lets you hire a unit or space to keep your stuff.

 Much like a reliable grandmother who listens without judgement, people turn to self-storage for all kinds of reasons.

 You might be heading overseas for a few months and need somewhere safe to stash your stuff.
 Or maybe you’re giving your boat a rest during winter.
-Or perhaps you’re hiding those adult magazines from your partner (we’ll never tell!).

 These are some of the most common things people put in their storage unit: